-Nature purifies our soul through releasing stress.
+Nature purifies our soul by releasing stress.
 It is said that we should visit a new place every year.
-However, it may not be possible to plan a luxury tour when you work for six days a week.
-If you want to experience the divine beauty of pinkish hills, blue water ponds and a sinuous river but can hardly afford more than a day, visit Durgapur.
+However, it may not be possible to plan a luxury tour when you work six days a week.
+If you want to experience the divine beauty of pinkish hills, blue water ponds, and a sinuous river but can hardly afford more than a day, visit Durgapur.
 This heavenly place is located in the North region of Bangladesh.
-Falling near the border area of India, Durgapur holds the reminiscent touch of Meghalaya hills.
-Though not promoted like other tourist spots of Bangladesh, Durgapur is one of the most beautiful places in Bangladesh.
+Falling near the border area of India, Durgapur holds the reminiscent touch of the Meghalaya hills.
+Though not promoted like other tourist spots of Bangladesh, Birishiri, Durgapur is one of the most beautiful places in Bangladesh.

 Shomesshori River, Susang Durgapur, Netrokona, Bangladesh

-Stepping on the soil of Durgapur, the enchanting beauty of Shomeshwari River will steal your mind.
+Stepping on the soil of Durgapur, the enchanting beauty of the Shomeshwari River will steal your mind.
 Not to mention, it is one of the most stunning rivers of Bangladesh.
-Originating from Garo Hill, under Garo-Khasi range at Meghalaya in India, this hilly river entered the country through Bijoypur border, Netrokona.
+Originating from Garo Hill, under the Garo-Khasi range at Meghalaya in India, this hilly river entered the country through the Bijoypur border, Netrokona.
 You have to cross the Shomeshwari River by boat to explore different places in Durgapur.
 With the change of seasons, this magical river Shomeshwari brings changes in this landscape.
-Monsoon rains make this river unruly, but blossoms its beauty in full.
-The photogenic beauty of this undulating river at the backdrop of Meghalaya hills will remain in your mind forever.
+Monsoon rains make this river unruly but blossom its beauty in full.
+The photogenic beauty of this undulating river at the backdrop of the Meghalaya hills will remain in your mind forever.
 However, during the winter the water dries up almost!

 Ceramic Hill area is another unforgettable natural treasure of Durgapur.
-In several places you will find hills built with China Clay soil.
-Ceramic Hills at Birishiri Union in Durgapur Upazila have acquired a significant reputation among travellers around the world.
+In several places, you will find hills built with China Clay soil.
+Ceramic Hills at Birishiri Union in Durgapur Upazila has acquired a significant reputation among travelers around the world.
 These clay hillocks are also available around the Limestone Lake at Kulagora union.
 These hills are also known as China Matir Pahar or China Clay Hills.
 What makes these hills stand out from general hills is their amazing pinkish colored soil.
 The secret behind this exclusive appearance is the special chemical composition of the soil.
 Since 1960, Ceramic companies had been excavating at Birishiri to collect the ingredients for ceramic objects and crockeries.
-You can hike these Ceramic hills to add some thrills in your trip.
+You can hike these Ceramic hills to add some thrills to your trip.
 What is more?
-During the rainy season blue water is stored at the valleys of these hills making the whole environment blissfully romantic.
+During the rainy season, blue water is stored in the valleys of these hills making the whole environment blissfully romantic.